Stochastic Galerkin Methods for the Boltzmann-Poisson system: Stochastic Galerkin Method for the Boltzmann-Poisson System Using Deterministic Discontinuous Galerkin Solvers

-We will do a spherical transformation of the momentum coordinate $\bkd$ taking the location of a (local) minimum of the conduction energy band as the origin.
-This transformation is useful (in the absence of Umklapp effects) because in low energy limits (i.e., for small potential bias) the conduction band energy scales as the square of the momentum norm, so the radial coordinate is an energy variable.
-We have then
+We perform a spherical transformation of the momentum coordinate $\vec{k}$ taking the location of a (local) minimum of the conduction energy band as the origin.
+This transformation is useful (in the absence of Umklapp effects), because in low energy limits (i.e., for small potential bias) the conduction band energy scales as the square of the momentum norm, and hence the radial coordinate is an energy variable.
+We then have